brandenbbb/uwhd/README.md

 USE_PHOTOBOOTH - enable photobooth mode with 2D backgrounds and peasy camera instead of FPS camera

-USE_HOSTMODE - enable Hot Docs live host mode
+USE_HOSTMODE - enable live host mode

 FUNCTION KEYBOARD CONTROLS!